oscaroox/crownstone-lambda/README.md

 These translations can also be used for the Alexa Custom Skill implementation.
 In the `src/google/index.ts` the function `await initI18N();` this function call can be moved to the lambda entrypoint if the Alexa Custom skill is implemented.

+#### Crownston Cloud used endpoints

+Account linking requires a client id and client secret from crownstone, it also requires the scope of the tokens requested.
+For the scope i used "all".
+This scope probably is not the best for production usage.
+The following list contains all the api endpoints used, its for the best to determine the scopes required for these endpoints.

+-   GET /Stones
+-   GET /Stones/:id/owner
+-   PUT /Stones/:id/setSwitchStateRemotely
+-   GET /Stones/:id/currentSwitchState
+-   GET /users/me
+-   GET /users/:id/currentLocation
+-   GET /Spheres/:id/users
+-   GET /Spheres/:id/presentPeople

 ---